 As the paper is fed through the press, each single-color plate puts onto the paper the exact amount of ink needed at exactly the right spot.
 As the different colored wet inks are applied, they blend together to create the rich and infinite pallet of complex colors needed to reproduce the original image.

-Halftone printing converts a continuous tone (solid areas of black or color) photograph or image into a pattern of different size dots that simulate continuous tone.
 When examining the page closely, you will see a series of dots spaced slightly apart.
 At a normal viewing distance, however, the spacing between dots becomes essentially invisible to the eye and what you see is a continuous tone.

 Pantone colors refer to the Pantone Matching System (PMS), a color matching system used by the printing industry whereby printing colors are identified by a unique name or number (as opposed to just a visual reference).
 This helps make sure that colors turn out the same from system to system, and print run to print run.